nickoneill/go-publisher/README.md

 Go1 compatible.

-For installation, run these commands to install the dependencies in your preferred GOPATH.

-`go get github.com/garyburd/go-oauth`

-`go get github.com/nickoneill/go-dropbox`

-`go get launchpad.net/goyaml`

-`go get github.com/russross/blackfriday`

-`go get github.com/drhodes/mustache.go`

-Then `git clone http://github.com/nickoneill/go-publisher` in your `src` of GOPATH.
+Use `git clone http://github.com/nickoneill/go-publisher` in your `src` of GOPATH.

 `cd go-publisher` and `cp config.json.ex config.json` before filling in some details in the config file, like your Dropbox key, secret and your Rsync details.